rotki/rotki/docs/installation_guide.rst

     python -m rotkehlchen

-This should great you with the following message: `rotki REST API server is running at: 127.0.0.1:5042.
+This should greet you with the following message: ``rotki REST API server is running at: 127.0.0.1:5042``.

 Installing Electron and Running rotki
 -------------------------------------